16

 The system is bluetooth and ANT+ compatible for chest strap heart rate monitors and wireless earbuds.

-The warranty could be longer (5 year frame, 1 year parts) but given the quality of this cycle, it’s not a dealbreaker – plus I’ve had mine for years now and it hasn’t skipped a beat.
+The warranty could be longer (5 year frame, 1 year parts) but given the quality of this cycle, it’s not a dealbreaker – plus agin, I’ve had mine for years now and it hasn’t skipped a beat (other than my kids breaking my water bottle holder).

 Overall, if you’re looking for a luxury indoor cycle that can turn your own home into a legit cycling studio, the Peloton is the way to go.
 See full review.